vyapp/vy/BOOK.md

 ### Search forward for ( ) { } [ ] : .

-I use this Key-Command to spare time when looking for typos in programming files or jumping quickly through blocks of code in java/c.
+I use this keycommand to spare time when looking for typos in programming files or jumping quickly through blocks of code in java/c.

-Switch to NORMAL mode then press.
+Switch to NORMAL mode then press:

     <Key-P>

-It will put the cursor on the next occurrence of one of the
+It will put the cursor on the next occurrence of one of the:

     () {} [] : .